rckwzrd/rckwzrd.github.io/_posts/2022-07-26-parsing-apple-workout-data.md

             print(json.dumps(elem.attrib))
 ```

-Explain that data is in xml.
-Need to use `parse.py` to find records with heart rate data.

-## Stream json to csv with jq
+## Stream heart rate json into csv with jq

+Now that `json` like heart rate records are being printed to the terminal they can be picked up in a unix style pipeline.

+The pipeline will stream heart rate data into `jq` to extract telemetry and then pump formatted data into a clean `csv`.

+The entire pipeline can be ran in a bash terminal:
 ```
 python3 parse.py data/export.xml | \
 jq -r '[.endDate, .type, .unit, .value] | @csv' \
 > data/heart_rate.csv
 ```

-Explain that `parse.py` combined with `jq` will stream heart time series data into a csv file.
+Now the fully parsed and neatly formatted heart rate data can be picked up by `pandas` and other tools for deeper analysis.

+While not the most performant, this method can reliably parse a large Apple health `export.xml` on a personal linux laptop.